wavefrontHQ/wavefront-jersey-sdk-java/README.md

 Choose the setup option that best fits your use case.

 * [**Option 1: Quickstart**](#quickstart) - Use configuration files, plus a few code changes, to quickly instrument the Jersey framework and the JVM in your microservice.
-Default settings are used wherever possible.
+Default settings are used.

 * [**Option 2: Custom Setup**](https://github.com/wavefrontHQ/wavefront-jersey-sdk-java/blob/master/docs/custom.md) - Instantiate helper objects in your code for complete control over all settable aspects of instrumenting the Jersey framework in a microservice.
 Appropriate for Wavefront power users.